Lalicat Browser vs GoLogin: Honest Review 2025

 Lalicat Browser

-Lalicat
+Lalicat browser

 Pros Cons

 Advanced Fingerprint Customization: Lalicat allows you to fine-tune various browser fingerprints (CPU, RAM, etc.).
-Limited to Windows: Lalicat works on Windows only.
+Limited to Windows: Lalicat browser works on Windows only.
 No other desktop or mobile systems are currently supported.

 Relatively Fast Performance: Lalicat promises fast browsing with up to 1 Gbps connection speeds.
-No Built-In Proxies: Unlike GoLogin, Lalicat doesn’t provide its own proxies.
+No Built-In Proxies: Unlike GoLogin, Lalicat browser doesn’t provide its own proxies.
 You’re forced to use a third-party option.

 OS Emulation Support: You’re free to emulate Windows, Android, iOS, and plenty more operating systems.
 Steep Learning Curve: Utilizing more advanced users requires you to dive into Lalicat’s documentation.

 Team Collaboration: Expect advanced options regarding team collaboration, including easy profile sharing.
-Customer Support: Customers note that Lalicat features slower response times.
+Customer Support: Customers note that Lalicat browser features slower response times.

-On Trustpilot, Lalicat scores 3.0/5.0, which raises a red flag.
+On Trustpilot, Lalicat browser scores 3.0/5.0, which raises a red flag.
 Even though there are many positive reviews, customers often complain about refunds.
 On G2, the situation is somewhat better, as Lalicat scores 4.5/5.0, but only from a single review.

 Lalicat Browser